JupiterOne/graph-azure/docs/jupiterone.md

 - Visualize Azure cloud resources in the JupiterOne graph.
 - Map Azure users to employees in your JupiterOne account.
-- Monitor visibility and governance of your Azure cloud environment by leveraging hundreds of out of the box queries.
+- Monitor visibility and governance of your Azure cloud environment by leveraging hundreds of out-of-the box queries.
-- Monitor compliance against the Azure CIS Benchmarks framework and other security benchmarks using the JupiterOne compliance app.
+- Monitor compliance against the Azure CIS Benchmarks framework and other security benchmarks using J1 Compliance.
-- Monitor Azure vulnerabilities and findings from multiple services within the alerts app.
+- Monitor Azure vulnerabilities and findings from multiple services within the J1 Alerts.
-- Monitor changes to your Azure cloud resources using multiple JupiterOne alert rule packs specific to Azure.
+- Monitor changes to your Azure cloud resources using multiple J1 Alerts rule packs specific to Azure.

 ## How it Works